RSkala/TopDown2DShooter/README.md

 I personally find having the Unity project in a sub-directory (as opposed to having the Unity project directory as the top level in the rep) is ideal, as you can have non-project assets in the repo (like this README file, for example).

-I've always liked top-down / twin-stick shooters, so my goal is create something simple and fun, and then deploy it in WebGL.
+I've always loved top-down / twin-stick shooters since playing Smash TV in the arcades, so my goal is create something simple and fun.

+<b>Update:</b></br>
+I've re-implemented some of the things I've discovered while working and experiementing on this project in my more current project:</br>
+<a href="https://github.com/RSkala/TwinStickShooter01">Twin Stick Shooter</a>